 Article 3: Each member of the board has one vote and the board shall consist of an odd number of officers as to always have decision.
 Furthermore, at any time the number of votes cast by the voting Directors is evenly divided, the President shall make the final decision.

 Article 4: Votes are cast online by board members sending their votes to the President who shall then add his vote and inform the other board members of the results.

 Article 5: The board shall convene on the following matters:

 a) Accepting Honorary and Illustrious Members

-b) The Election of new officers of CAPUTO FAMILY ASSOCIATION main body (this does not include Delegations Generals of countries this is done at the discretion on the President).
+b) The Election of new officers of THE CAPUTO HISTORICAL FAMILIES ASSOCIATION main body (this does not include Delegations Generals of countries this is done at the discretion on the President).

-c) Changing or adding articles to the voting system CAPUTO FAMILY ASSOCIATION Policy of accepting and recognizing noble titles granted by Royals in Exile.
+c) Changing or adding articles to the voting system THE CAPUTO HISTORICAL FAMILIES ASSOCIATION Policy of accepting and recognizing noble titles granted by Royals in Exile.

 SO RESOLVED EFFECTIVE IMMEDIATELY,

 EXECUTED as a sealed instrument this 16 day of October 2010